About

 The ISRIC team that work on this project are experts in soil health, soil data management, soil information system development and previously worked together with CABI on building RwaSIS and supporting Ethiopia NSIS.

 The Bill & Melinda Gates Foundation has made great progress in the past 10 years in exploring new and innovative digital soil mapping technologies and national SISs in Africa and South Asia to help organize new and existing soil information.
-However, constraints within countries stop the SISs from being sustainable read more and adaptable.
-The foundation sought to explore ways to make the SISs more responsive to local demand, leading to the Soil Information Systems Review project which was a collaborative effort between CABI and ISRIC - World Soil Information.
+However, constraints within countries stop the SISs from being sustainable and adaptable.
+The foundation sought to explore ways to make the SISs more responsive to local demand, leading to the Soil Information Systems Review project which was a collaborative effort between CABI and ISRIC - World Soil Information, funded by the Bill & Melinda Gates foundation.

 The project team inventoried all existing and past national SISs, from which nine countries were selected according to the criteria described in Chapter 2 of this report.
 In depth semi-structured interviews were conducted with SISs developers and owners for each of the nine countries to understand how the technical infrastructure, human capacities, financial, institutional and policy environment impacted the build of the SISs.
 Additionally, desk research was conducted on the history of these nine SISs, which can be found here.